Barnett, Missouri

 Barnett is a city in Morgan County, Missouri, United States.
-The population was 203 at the 2010 census.
+The population was 158 at the 2020 census, down from 203 in 2010.

 History

 Variant names were "Stone House" and "Barnetsville".
-A post office called Stone House was established in 1858, the name was changed to Barnettsville in 1875.
+A post office called Stone House was established in 1858, and the name was changed to Barnetsville in 1875.
 For a brief period of time, the name was Marysville, after a citizen named Mary Justice.
-The name again changed to Barnett in 1880, when the town was rebuilt following a tornado.
+The name changed to Barnett in 1880, when the town was rebuilt following a tornado.
 The present name is after one Mr. Barnet, an early settler.